Korozin/JSON-CSM-Converter/README.md

 ## Credits

 This script was created by [KorOwOzin](https://github.com/Korozin).
 Feel free to use it and modify it as needed.
 If you find any bugs or issues, please let me know.

+GUI was inspired by [Eden](https://www.youtube.com/@eden3279)

 > Licensed under [MIT License](https://github.com/Korozin/JSON-CSM-Converter/blob/main/LICENSE)